United States New Export Controls on Advanced Computing and Semiconductors to China

-Background of New Export Controls
+Background of new export controls

-Huawei and ZTE Equipment Ban
+Huawei and ZTE equipment ban

 In August 2018, President Trump signed the National Defense Authorization Act for Fiscal Year 2019 (NDAA 2019).
 The act prohibited the use and procurement of Huawei and ZTE equipment from being used by all U.S. federal government executive agencies, citing security concerns.
 In June 2020 the U.S. federal government officially designated Huawei and ZTE as threats to national security due to their close ties to the Chinese Communist Party and China's military.
 As for the reasoning for this classification, spokesman for the United States Federal Communications Commission (FCC) Ajit Pai quoted the fact that both companies are broadly subjected to Chinese law, therefore, obligating them to comply with Chinese intelligence services.

 The Chinese technology company ban spurred Chinese home-grown chip demand to skyrocket.
 According to Bloomberg in 2021, nineteen of the world's twenty fastest-growing chip industry firms originate in China.
 That is up from just eight Chinese companies in 2020.
 Additionally, according to the World Semiconductor Trade Statistics (WSTS) and the Semiconductor Industry Association (SIA) estimates, China accounted for 35 percent of the global semiconductor market in 2021, taking the spot for the largest single-country market.

-Covid-19 Induced Global Chip Shortage
+COVID-19 induced global chip shortage

 Since early 2020 when COVID-19 lockdowns began globally, the demand for semiconductors has skyrocketed.
 As of April 2021, over 169 different industries were impacted by the lack of supply of semiconductors according to an analysis by Goldman Sachs.
 The lack of supply of semiconductors in these industries could impact U.S. GDP by up to 1%.
 Withholding exports of modern semiconductors could enable local prices to drop in the United States and put the U.S. consumer first.

-Export Control Rulings
+Export control rulings

-The official document, "Commerce Implements New Export Controls on Advanced Computing and Semiconductor Manufacturing Items to the People’s Republic of China (PRC)", issued for immediate release on October 7, 2022, by the Department of Commerce's Bureau of Industry and Security details the new export control rulings.
+The official document, "Commerce Implements New Export Controls on Advanced Computing and Semiconductor Manufacturing Items to the People's Republic of China (PRC)", issued for immediate release on October 7, 2022, by the Department of Commerce's Bureau of Industry and Security details the new export control rulings.
 Specifically, the rules can be seen below.